-Result: Fig. 5 summarizes the quantitative results of the scene completion network by using estimated semantic segmentation (completion-seg) and groundtruth semantic segmentation (completion-gt) as input observation.
-Fig. 4 shows the qualitative results and the estimated confidence map.
-The results show that the scene completion network is able to: (1) complete partially observed object geometry - Fig. 4 row 4.
-(2) infer unobserved object based on contextual information - Fig. 4 row 3 shows an example where the algorithm is able to infer the existence of an unobserved nightstand beside the bed based on the observed nightstand and infer the unobserved table and chair in row 1,2.
-(3) correct the segmentation error from the semantic segmentation network in the input observation - Fig. 4 row 2 shows an example where the completion network corrects the incorrect prediction of misc to correct table class.
-Meanwhile, the completion model also produces incorrect prediction (labeled as red in Fig. 4).
-The confidence score generated by the network, in general, reflects the confidence of the prediction (lower score for lessconfident).
-In the next section, we will study the effect of using this semantic scene completion module in navigation.
+Result: Fig. 3.2 summarizes the quantitative results of the scene completion network by using estimated semantic segmentation (completion-seg) and groundtruth semantic segmentation (completion-gt) as input observation.
+Fig. 3.1 shows the qualitative results and the estimated confidence map.
+The results show that the scene completion network is able to: (1) complete partially observed object geometry - Fig. 3.1 row 4.
+(2) infer unobserved object based on contextual information - Fig. 3.1 row 3 shows an example where the algorithm is able to infer the existence of an unobserved nightstand beside the bed based on the observed nightstand and infer the unobserved table and chair in row 1,2.
+(3) correct the segmentation error from the semantic segmentation network in the input observation - Fig. 3.1 row 2 shows an example where the completion network corrects the incorrect prediction of misc to correct table class.
+Meanwhile, the completion model also produces incorrect prediction (labeled as red in Fig. 3.1).
+The confidence score generated by the network, in general, reflects the confidence of the prediction (lower score for less-confident).